mbianchidev/mbianchidev/processes/when-changing-job-or-role.md

 - [ ] Update [LinkedIn](https://www.linkedin.com/in/mbianchidev/) profile (headline, role, propic and banner)
 - [ ] Update [Medium](https://medium.com/@mbianchidev) profile (and other blogging sites - bio, propic)
 - [ ] Create a LinkedIn/Medium post telling the story of your hiring and about your new role (thank people that helped you)
+- [ ] [Optional] YouTube video with a storytelling on the experience
 - [ ] Update [GitHub](https://github.com/mbianchidev) profile (bio, propic)
 - [ ] Update Slack profiles (bio, propic) in all Slacks
   - [ ] CNCF